E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 FAQs: Rules for digital e-stamping

-Visit the portal, click ‘Register as New User’, fill your details including identity proofs, get your account activated, and log in.
+Visit the portal, click ‘Register as New User’, fillin your details including identity proofs, get your account activated, and log in.

-Authorized Collection Centers (ACCs) issue e-stamp certificates and apply franking when needed.
-They act as authorized agencies between government and user.
+Authorised Collection Centres (ACCs) issue e-stamp certificates and apply franking when needed.
+They act as authorised agencies between the government and the user.

-What if the e-stamp is found invalid at SRO?
+1. What if the e-stamp is found invalid atthe SRO?

 It may lead to rejection or demands for additional duty and penalties.
 Always verify authenticity before approaching registration.